Temporal Fuse (Dreams) Accessibility Report

 No Jump Scares: No sudden loud noises or popping-up scary visuals that unexpectedly appear without warning, or the option to disable them.

-If you want to play Temporal Fuse, but it doesn't offer the Difficulty accessibility features you require, these similar games extend the Difficulty accessibility:
+If you want to play Temporal Fuse, but it doesn't offer the Getting Started accessibility features you require, this similar game extends the Getting Started accessibility:

 We've documented 4 accessibility features for Reading in Temporal Fuse which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.